 The Health Partners Group are a healthcare provider of occupational health, physiotherapy, psychological health, well-being and specialist training services, based in the United Kingdom.

-The Health Partners Group includes Duradiamond Healthcare Limited, Psych Health Limited, Hygiene Partners Limited, Business Health Resource Limited and Duradiamond Health Partners.
-This statement is applicable to all the organisations.
+The Health Partners Group includes Duradiamond Healthcare Limited, Psych Health Limited, Hygiene Partners (OH) Limited, Business Health Resource Limited, Changing Health Limited, and Duradiamond Health Partners.
+This statement is applicable to all the organisations in the group.

 We also comply with the requirements of the United Nations’ Global Compact and are externally audited to corporate social responsibility standards in various accreditations to ensure transparency and assure our Clients, their employees, or any other interested party of our commitment to these standards.

 Health Partners’ ‘Business Ethics and Social Impact Policy’ sets out our commitment to assess and address the risks of violations of human trafficking and the modern slavery law.
-We have introduced other policies, procedures and mandatory training for all employees that contribute to ensuring modern slavery does not occur in our business or supply chain and we expect our business partners to adopt and enforce their own policies to comply with the legislation.
+We have introduced other policies, procedures and mandatory training for all employees that contribute to ensuring modern slavery does not occur in our business or supply chain.
 Our policy includes guidance and information to enable our employees to make ethically appropriate decisions that are consistent with our values.

 We expect and encourage our employees to report any issues or concerns they may have about potential ethical or moral violations, including concerns regarding fundamental human and labour rights.

-Of the business partners we continue to work with, we have reviewed the existing controls and processes, as well as their effectiveness, to mitigate the risk of modern slavery entering our supply chain.
-All must undergo specific due diligence on a regular basis before we will contract with them, which includes checking all human rights and working practices within their businesses and their own supply chain.
+Where possible we provide our services ‘in house’ recruiting specialists so that we do not have to utilise services from other parties, however we will always require some partners to provide services or products we are unable to produce.
+Of the business partners we continue to work with, we have continued to review the existing controls and processes, as well as their effectiveness, to mitigate the risk of modern slavery entering our supply chain.
+All must undergo specific due diligence before we will contract with them, and regularly thereafter, which includes checking all human rights and working practices within their businesses and their own supply chain.
 Business Partners are also asked to sign up to our Code of Conduct which sets out expectations regarding labour practices.
 The Business Partner Code of Conduct, includes but is not limited to, all aspects of forced, involuntary and child labour.

 Training in both ‘corporate social impact and responsibility’, and specifically ‘modern slavery’, forms part of every new employees’ induction and all existing staff are required to complete the training modules on a regular basis thereafter too.